appsemble/appsemble/docs/guide/theming.md

 ## Custom Styling

 Custom styling is supported using a hierarchical model by allowing developers to upload CSS which gets injected during the runtime of an application.
-Stylesheets can be uploaded at **three different levels** and can be injected at **three different points** within applications.

 ### Hierarchy